bluxmit/alnoda-workspaces/workspaces/ubuntu-workspace/README.md

 It is very easy to run your workspace in cloud on any server.
 You are completely independent on the cloud provider, can easily start, stop and move workspaces between servers.

-It is recommended to start workspace with authenticationn, otherwise anyone will be able to use your workspace.
+It is recommended to start workspace with authentication, otherwise anyone will be able to use your workspace.
 Use this simple docker-compose file to start workspace in cloud with basic authentication